javiarmesto/Workshop-MCP-Server-Directions-Lab/WORKSHOP_GUIDE_EN.md

 5. Other modules access config values via `config.VARIABLE_NAME`

 **Benefits**:
-- ✅ Single place to manage all settings
+- âœ… Single place to manage all settings
-- ✅ Works without credentials (mock data mode for learning)
+- âœ… Works without credentials (mock data mode for learning)
-- ✅ Clear warnings for missing configuration
+- âœ… Clear warnings for missing configuration
-- ✅ Type safety for configuration values
+- âœ… Type safety for configuration values
-- ✅ Easy to extend with new configuration options
+- âœ… Easy to extend with new configuration options

 ---